Jumponthemoon/AllWeatherNet/README.md

 ![archi1 drawio](https://github.com/Jumponthemoon/AllWeatherNet/assets/39290403/0fb128f1-b5c7-4e13-a718-a1254779022a)

 ## Notice
-The code will be released soon...
+The test code will be released soon...